abhirathod95/travel-blog/src/blog/travel/2019-01-10/Portugal.md

 ```

 **Rossio Square** was the centerpoint that we passed through several times while walking, but also a great place to do some souvenir shopping, grap a meal, and take a break from exploring.
 During the night, a small Christmas market was even set up offering much needed hot wine and roasted chestnuts.
 Walking down the streets from Rossio Square, there were Christmas light decorations everywhere, and even school children singing carols.

+> If you're wondering what souvenirs to take home, I would recommend colorful tiles or the famous packaged salted sardines.

 ![test](../../../images/Portugal/Lisbon_8.jpg)